spencertipping/bash-lambda/README.md

 ## Garbage collection

-Bash-lambda implements a conservative concurrent mark-sweep garbage collector that runs in the background if an allocation is made more than 30 seconds since the last GC run.
+Bash-lambda implements a conservative concurrent mark-sweep garbage collector that runs automatically if an allocation is made more than 30 seconds since the last GC run.
 This prevents the disk from accumulating tons of unused files from anonymous functions, partials, compositions, etc.

 You can also trigger a synchronous GC by running the `bash_lambda_gc` function (just `gc` for short):